danilw/godot-utils-and-other/README.md

 gitlab mirror [https://gitlab.com/danilw](https://gitlab.com/danilw), untill I can update github repo I will (depends of github rules[(region block)](https://danilw.github.io/GLSL-howto/1.png) updates based on U.S. laws)

 # godot-utils-and-other
 **what is it** my test projects using Godot.
-I do not recoment use this code for learning.
+I do not recomend use this code for learning.

 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)
 ___

-**Licensing and this code** - in this repository used some scetchfab models that under CC-license, also music, and other resource that do not have Mit license.
+**Licensing and this code** - in this repository used some sketchfab models that under CC-license, also music, and other resource that do not have Mit license.
 All used resources linked for every project, please check its license before use.
 My code under MIT license.

 ___